chrisgaby/AcademicWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+John Christian Gaby is a researcher of microbial ecology at The Norwegian University of Life Sciences (NMBU) in Ås, Norway where he is integrated within the Bioinformatics and Applied Statistics group.
+His research interests include microbial ecology, biological nitrogen fixation, metagenomics, and bioinformatics.
+He contributes to projects on anaerobic digestion and biogas production, intestinal microbiomes, and soil microbial ecology.